raz0red/wii7800/README.md

 ## Installation

-To install Wii7800, simply extract the zip file directly to your SD card or USB device (retain the hierarchical structure exactly).
+To install Wii7800, simply extract the zip file directly to your SD card (retain the hierarchical structure exactly).

 Cartridge images must be placed in the roms directory (/wii7800/roms).
 (Zip files are supported)